steveygfromao/inversify_examples/README.md

 # inversify_examples
-This is a simple example of how to use dependancy injection using inversify.
+This is a simple example of how to use dependency injection using inversify.

 To run the application:
 ### npm install